glisanti/KCCAReId/README.md

 the person image (resized to 128x64).
 This _window_ corresponds to remove 8 px for each side and so computing the descriptor in a window that is [9:120,9:56].

+## Changelog

+* 1.2 Aug.
+2016 - Added pointer to new Hardoon's website for KCCA package.
+* 1.1 Jan.
+2015 - Added more information on WHOS descriptor
+* 1.0 Sept.
+2014 - Inital Release

 ## Citation